 4. Knit your way to stress relief

-Get your needles ready — research has shown that hands-on activities like knitting can help improve mental health conditions and boost your mood.
+Get your needles ready — research has shown that hands-on activities like knitting can relieve stress and boost your mood.
 In fact, a study found knitting can have a positive impact on your wellbeing and quality of life, and can even boost cognitive function.
-There are plenty of resources online to help you get started with learning how to knit, including a chic beginner’s kit like this one from Etsy.
+There are plenty of resources online to help you pick up a new hobby and get started with learning how to knit, including a chic beginner’s kit like this one from Etsy.

 5. Do some spring cleaning